vduong421/152_mini_python_compiler/Description.md

 **How to run (terminal command)**

-You can show this on the slide:
+We can show this on the slide:

 ```bash
 python main.py